-- VE.2.1.1 A jacking point must be provided at the rear of the vehicle - VE.2.1.2 The jacking point must be: - a.
+- VE.2.1.1 A Jacking Point must be provided at the rear of the vehicle - VE.2.1.2 The Jacking Point must be: - a.
 Capable of supporting the vehicle weight and of engaging the organizer Quick Jacks - b.
 Visible to a person standing 1 m behind the vehicle - c.
 Color: Orange - d.
 Oriented horizontally and perpendicular to the centerline of the vehicle - e.
 Made from round, 25 30 mm OD aluminum or steel tube - f.
-Minimum length: 300 mm - g.
-Exposed around the lower 180° of its circumference over a minimum length of 280 mm - h.
-Access from the rear of the tube must be unobstructed for at least 300 mm of its length - i.
-The height of the tube must allow 75 mm minimum clearance from the bottom of the tube to the ground - j.
+Exposed around the lower 180° of its circumference over a minimum length of 280 mm - g.
+Access from the rear of the tube must be unobstructed for at least 300 mm of its length - h.
+The height of the tube must allow 75 mm minimum clearance from the bottom of the tube to the ground - i.
 When the vehicle is raised to where the bottom of the tube is 200 mm above ground, the wheels do not touch the ground when they are in full rebound